By Tony Attwood

 Why then does it work so well?
 How come what appears to be a throw away little song with nothing much to say (when compared with Rolling Stone and Desolation Row) can shine out across the years?

-It is the simplicity – we can see the singer getting onto the night train and just going and going, looking out of the window across the landscape in a semi-dream state as the music moves with the train.
+First there is the fact that Dylan worked on it for days and days, hours and hours, changing individual lines, and eventually even the title.
+It is also the simplicity of the music which contrasts with the complexity of the lyrics – we can see the singer getting onto the night train and just going and going, looking out of the window across the landscape in a semi-dream state as the music moves with the train.
 Every now and then (the third line) a frown passes his face and a contradicting image rises up, but then it goes.